Here’s all you need to know about the spoilage of potatoes. Learn how to check their quality and what might be concerning but is actually okay.

 Bruises, dark spots, and mold, are often caused by mechanical damage in transport or storage, but sometimes they’re there from the get-go.

 Now, no matter how the potatoes got where they are, the general approach is quite simple: if you feel like most of the potato flesh is bad, you toss it.
-Otherwise, you cut off the spoiled area and use the rest.
+Otherwise, you cut off the spoiled area and use the rest (the same applies to celery root with dark patches).

 Of course, you can adjust the approach to what you’re comfortable with.
 For example, it might mean tossing potatoes with larger than “small” dark spots or using the quarter of the tuber that’s still left intact.